William Parker Snow

 William Parker Snow (27 November 1817 – 12 March 1895) was an Arctic explorer, writer and mariner.
 He wrote several books on his expeditions including the Voyage of the Prince Albert under Sir John Franklin.
-He served as captain on the Allen Gardiner on its voyage to Patagonia in 1855.
+He served as captain on the on its voyage to Patagonia in 1855.

 Early life

 William Parker Snow was born at Poole, England, on 27 November 1817.
 He was the eldest son of Lieutenant William John Snow (1788–1827), a veteran of the Napoleonic Wars and War of 1812, and Harriet née Parker (1802–1835), a descendant of Oliver Cromwell.
 After his father's death in 1827, Snow attended the Royal Naval College at Greenwich.
 In 1833, he was apprenticed to the merchant marine, making his first two voyages to India and later voyages to New South Wales and the Dutch East Indies.
 He was flogged twice a week by one of his captains which made him resolve to leave the merchant navy.
-Snow spent a brief period in the Royal Navy on board the Cherokee class brig-sloop HMS Griffon and was one of the prize crew of the slaver Don Francisco captured off Dominica in 1837.
+Snow spent a brief period in the Royal Navy on board the and was one of the prize crew of the slaver Don Francisco captured off Dominica in 1837.

 Snow married a London housemaid, Sarah Williams, in 1839 and was consequently ostracised by his family.
 The couple emigrated to Melbourne where they managed a hotel in 1840.
 He also ran a club in Italy but these enterprises failed.
 Returning prematurely to England due to ill health.
 He made an attempt to organise a return to Australia with three other young people including his younger sister and her husband (his wife's brother) but failed, and he was convicted of swindling in 1842 and jailed for a year.

 After his release, the Snows became reconciled with his stepfather and they spent some years in Europe, where William Parker Snow worked for some time as librarian at the Baths of Lucca in Tuscany.
 Here he wrote his first book, a guide to the baths, in 1846.
 On returning to England, he performed editorial and transcription work for William Johnson Neale and Lord Thomas Babington Macaulay.